Juniper/terraform-provider-mist/docs/resources/org_wlan.md

 Optional:

 - `acct_interim_interval` (Number) How frequently should interim accounting be reported, 60-65535. default is 0 (use one specified in Access-Accept request from Server).
-Very frequent messages can affect the performance of the radius server, 600 and up is recommended when enabled.
+Very frequent messages can affect the performance of the RADIUS server, 600 and up is recommended when enabled.
-- `auth_servers_retries` (Number) Radius auth session retries.
+- `auth_servers_retries` (Number) RADIUS auth session retries.
 Following fast timers are set if `fast_dot1x_timers` knob is enabled. "retries" are set to value of `auth_servers_timeout`. "max-requests" is also set when setting `auth_servers_retries` is set to default value to 3.
-- `auth_servers_timeout` (Number) Radius auth session timeout.
+- `auth_servers_timeout` (Number) RADIUS auth session timeout.
 Following fast timers are set if `fast_dot1x_timers` knob is enabled. "quite-period" and "transmit-period" are set to half the value of `auth_servers_timeout`. "supplicant-timeout" is also set when setting `auth_servers_timeout` is set to default value of 10.
 - `coa_enabled` (Boolean) Allows a RADIUS server to dynamically modify the authorization status of a user session.
 - `coa_port` (Number) the communication port used for “Change of Authorization” (CoA) messages
 - `enabled` (Boolean) When enabled: